Reserves lead Clippers’ huge rally to 119-110 win over Hawks

 LOS ANGELES (AP) — Kawhi Leonard scored 25 points, Terance Mann added a season-high 21 and the Los Angeles Clippers rallied from a 22-point deficit in the second half to snap the Atlanta Hawks’ eight-game winning streak with a 119-110 victory Monday night.

-Luke Kennard made all eight of his shots and scored all of his season-high 20 points in the second half for the Clippers, who fell behind 88-66 in the third quarter shortly after a frustrated coach Ty Lue put in a lineup of five reserves.
-With Mann and Kennard leading the comeback, Los Angeles ended the game on a dominant 53-22 run.
+Luke Kennard made all eight of his shots and scored all of his season high-tying 20 points in the second half for the Clippers, who fell behind 88-66 in the third quarter shortly after a frustrated coach Ty Lue put in a small lineup of five reserves.

+“With the team that we have, we know that we’re capable of making some comebacks,” Kennard said.

+With Mann and Kennard spurring the comeback, Los Angeles ended the game on a dominant 53-22 run.

 Trae Young had 28 points and eight assists, and John Collins scored 23 points in the Hawks’ first loss of March, and their first under new coach Nate McMillan.
 Atlanta’s winning streak was its longest since January 2015.

+After Lue emptied his bench because he said he was “looking for life,” a lineup without All-Stars Leonard and Paul George shockingly trimmed the deficit to single digits.
+George finished with a season-low eight points, but the Clippers didn’t need him.

+“I think it’s definitely one of the most fun games I’ve been a part of in my basketball career,” Kennard said.
+“That’s top two, if not at the top.
+The group that was in, and then just hearing the guys on the sidelines, the way they were cheering us on as we made that run, that’s what it’s all about.”

-Mann scored 11 points in the fourth quarter while the Clippers erased their massive deficit with a 37-15 run capped by Mann’s tying layup with 4:25 to play.
-Mann then hit a 3-pointer with 2:42 left to give Los Angeles its first lead of the second half.
+After Mann hit the tying layup with 4:25 to play, he drilled a 3-pointer with 2:42 left to give Los Angeles its first lead of the second half.

-Leonard’s decisive 3-pointer with 1:23 left capped a 50-20 surge by the Clippers, and the superstar added another with a flourish on the next possession.
+Leonard’s decisive 3-pointer with 1:23 left capped a 50-20 surge by the Clippers, and the superstar added another on the next possession for a flourish on the stunned Hawks.

-After Lue emptied his bench midway through the third quarter, a lineup without Leonard and Paul George shockingly trimmed the deficit to single digits led by Kennard, who banked in a 3-pointer from halfcourt at the third-quarter buzzer to cap his 13-point quarter.

-Kennard signed a $64 million contract to join Los Angeles in the offseason, but had barely played recently before giving a dazzling effort against the Hawks in his biggest offensive game for the Clippers.
-He hit four 3-pointers.
+“We’ve gone through this before,” Young said.
+“We’ve done a great job recently of closing out games.
+You’re not going to be perfect all season, but it felt like we had a real good chance of closing this one out.”

 TIP-INS

+De’Andre Hunter scored eight points in 21 minutes for Atlanta in his first game since Jan.
+29. He missed 23 games while recovering from arthroscopic knee surgery.

+“He went out there and played good,” Young said.
+“I know he was trying to get into a rhythm.
+He got a couple of shots to go down, and it was good to see.”

-Hawks: Danilo Gallinari was whistled for a flagrant foul on Mann in the third quarter. … Hunter, the fourth overall pick in 2019, averaged 17.2 points and 5.4 rebounds in his first 18 games this season.
-He is on a minutes restriction at the start of his comeback.
+Hunter averaged 17.2 points and 5.4 rebounds in his first 18 games.
+McMillan said Hunter is on a minutes restriction for now.

-Clippers: During the game, the Clips traded Mfiondu Kabengele, a conditional second-round draft pick and cash to the Sacramento Kings for a conditional second-round draft pick.
-Kabengele appeared in 35 games over two seasons with LA. … George got a technical foul late in the first half after he was called for a curious foul on Young.
-George was fined $35,000 by the NBA last Friday for criticizing officials.

 UP NEXT